adr1enbe4udou1n/express-boilerplate/README.md

 ## Structure

 * `assets`
 Contains frontend js and sass files, compiled by webpack and exported to public directory.
+Vue components are settled inside js/components directory.

 * `public`
 Public web root directory.
 Assets are outputted inside this directory.